breandan/breandan/research/notebooks.md

 * [yesworkflow](https://github.com/yesworkflow-org/yw-prototypes)
 * [burrito](https://github.com/pgbovine/burrito)

 Graphs also have important applications in compiler pipelines.
 One well-studied graph, known as the program dependence graph, allows us to visualize which statements in source code have a causal effect on subsequent statements during execution.
-A number of papers the use of program dependence graphs in compilers and software engineering:
+A number of papers study the use of program dependence graphs in compilers and software engineering:

 * [Intraprocedural Slicing Using Dependence Graphs](https://dl.acm.org/doi/pdf/10.1145/53990.53994)
 * [Towards a Framework for Generating Program Dependence Graphs from Source Code](https://dl.acm.org/doi/pdf/10.1145/3278142.3278144)
 * [Visualization of Program Dependence Graphs](http://ssw.jku.at/Research/Papers/Wuerthinger07Master/Wuerthinger07Master.pdf)

-It would be convenient for debugging and reproducibility if it were possible for users to inspect the computation graph of a given notebook.
+It would be convenient for debugging and reproducibility were it possible for users to inspect the computation graph of a given notebook.
 These graphs can also be used to perform further analysis, e.g. graph embedding and program analysis tasks.

 ### Tools

 * [pydeps](https://github.com/thebjorn/pydeps): Python module dependence graphs
 * [Beniget](https://github.com/serge-sans-paille/beniget#gast-beniget)